worksofhart/Graphs/projects/social/README.md

 ## 4. Stretch Goal

 1. You might have found the results from question #2 above to be surprising.
 Would you expect results like this in real life?

+There is a theory that any person is separated from any other person by no more than six degrees.
+In terms of social networks, degree of separation may be less for certain networks.
+For Twitter, studies have found between 3.435 and 4.67 DOS between random users.

 If not, what are some ways you could improve your friendship distribution model for more realistic results?

+Higher number of average friends.

 2. If you followed the hints for part 1, your `populate_graph()` will run in O(n^2) time.
 Refactor your code to run in O(n) time.
 Are there any tradeoffs that come with this implementation?

+You can skip prepopulating potential friendships and can iterate once, connecting users randomly to another user a total of num_users * avg_friendships / 2 times.

+Tradeoffs: unrealistic distribution, higher degree of separation.